neowu/cmn-project/README.md

 CONTEXTS:
   env:              # specify env folder or use current folder if absent
-  id:               # only execute goal on specific resource, useful for bake ami and execute command, multiple id uses comma delimited string
+  id:               # only execute goal on specific resource, useful for bake ami and execute command
   dry-run:          # print the tasks will be executed
   cmd:              # shell command to run
   script:           # exec can use command or script